Active Adults Survey

 local authorities and national governing bodies of sport to inform

 The Active Adults Survey 2012 was commissioned by Sport

 Wales and was carried out by the independent research organisation

 Ipsos MORI.
-Results from the survey will be released later in
+Results from the survey will be released in May

 The survey covered many topics relating to sport,

 - participation in a range of sports and physical

 - participation in competitive sport;

 - usage of leisure and fitness centres;

 - barriers and motivation for participation in